asantaga/PiHeating/README.md

-# PiHeating converted to work with Docker
+# PiHeating
-To complete:
-    Variables not applying therefore all IPs need to be manually entered.

-Python code for Raspberry Pi to control a wireless boiler via Vera home automation with heat information from MAX!
+Python code for Raspberry Pi to control a wireless boiler with heat information from MAX!
 Cube.
+Boiler control done using relay attached to Pi or Vera home automation

 RPi Python Software to switch on a wireless controled boiler depending on what states the valves are in on the MAX Radiator Thermostats.

-The message gets to the Boiler via a Vera home automation unit and Mysensor 433Mhz transmitter node.

-Basic, and I do mean that, Instructions can be found in /PiHeating/src/heating/installation.txt and crontab instructions.txt
+Basic, and I do mean that, Instructions can be found in /PiHeating/documentation/installation.txt

-made changes to the basic folder layout to make it easier to install on Raspberry. cd into your home directory on Pi then git clone the files in from the link provided by Git.
-This will create a PiHeating folder with the required files inside.

-i.e. "$ git clone https://github.com/stephenmhall/PiHeating.git" you can then use "$ git pull" to get latest files after any changes.
 Be carefull as this might include the variables.txt file which would overwrite your settings.
 Best to make a backup before updating.

 Edit the variables.txt file before running to match your Pi IP address and your MAX Cube IP address.
 The database should be created and populated with the MAX valves and thermostats on first run.

+See variables_explanation.txt for a description for each variable.

+You can run the PIHeating via crontab or systemd service

+- Systemd file can be found in /config directory
+- Starting using crontab can be achieved using the bootup.py file executed from a crontab

-Before setting up auto starting using the crontab instructions it is a good idea to run the software manually on a command line to check for any problems. just "$ sudo python main.py" to start from inside the PiHeating directory.
+Before setting up auto starting using the systemd, or crontab, it is a good idea to run the software manually on a command line to check for any problems. just "$ sudo python main.py" to start from inside the PiHeating/bin directory.
 I left some print statements in so you should see lists of your rooms at some point.

 ## Autostart using systemd
-- Added file into /config to use with systemd sudo cp /home/pi/PiHeating/piheating.service /lib/systemd/system/piheating.service To start use
+- Using example file in /config to use with systemd

+  `sudo cp /home/pi/PiHeating/config/piheating.service /lib/systemd/system/piheating.service`

+  To start service use

   ```
   sudo systemctl start piheating.service
   ```